tldr-pages/tldr/pages/linux/bluetoothctl.md

 `bluetoothctl devices`

-- Power the bluetooth controller on or off:
+- Power the Bluetooth controller on or off:

 `bluetoothctl power {{on|off}}`

-- Pair a device:
+- Pair with a device:

 `bluetoothctl pair {{mac_address}}`